thousandbrainsproject/everything_is_awesome/README.md

 Next, `pyproject.toml` declares optional dependencies for the project, to be installed after Monty with `pip install -e '.[everything_is_awesome]'`.

 We needed to provide our own Actions for Monty to tell the robot how to behave.
-This required some refactoring of at-the-time implementation of Actions that was not flexibile enough to accomodate plugging in a new action.
+This required some refactoring of at-the-time implementation of Actions that was not flexible enough to accommodate plugging in a new action.

 We parametrized and slightly refactored the `DepthTo3DLocations` transform in `src/tbp/monty/frameworks/environment_utils/transforms.py`.